 DPC Destination Point Code.
-In ANSI SS7, a 3-octet number which uniquely identifies an SS7 Signaling requested.
+In ANSI SS7, a 3-octet number which uniquely identifies an on the QoS requested.

-Point, either an SSP, STP, or SCP.
+SS7 Signaling Point, either an SSP, STP, or SCP.

 DQoS Dynamic Quality-of-Service.
-Assigned on the fly for each communication depending on the QoS
+Assigned on the fly for each communication depending

-DSA Dynamic Service Add.

-DSC Dynamic Service Change.
+DSA Dynamic Service Add.DSC Dynamic Service Change.

 DSCP DiffServ Code Point.
-A field in every IP packet that identifies the DiffServ Per Hop Behavior.
+A field in every IP packet that identifies the DiffServ Per Hop the Traffic Class octet is used as the DSCP.

+Behavior.
 In IP version 4, the TOS byte is redefined to be the DSCP.
-In IP version 6, the Traffic Class octet is used as the DSCP.
+In IP version 6,